 Genetics.
 Siblings of an individual with ADHD are at increased risk of the disorder, and there is a 90% concordance in monozygotic twins.
 Several genes have been identified as possible candidates, notably dopamine receptor and transporter genes.

 Environmental factors.
 Early lead exposure or head injury may increase risk.,,

 For a diagnosis of ADHD, the American Psychiatric Association requires at least 6 symptoms of inattention or at least 6 symptoms of hyperactivity and impulsivity, as outlined in the DSM-5.
 Symptoms must have lasted for at least 6 months and must have onset before age 12.
 Prior to 2013, when the latest diagnostic manual was released, the age of onset was 7.
 A growing body of evidence suggests that the age of onset does not appear to affect a patient’s neuropsychological profile or response to treatment, suggesting that ADHD can be appropriately diagnosed in those with a later onset.
 Symptoms must be present in at least 2 settings (e.g., school and home).
-Also, there must be clear evidence of clinically significant impairment in social, academic, or occupational functioning.
-Symptoms must be considered excessive for the developmental level of the child and other possible causative mental disorders must be ruled out.
+There must also be clear evidence of clinically significant impairment in social, academic, or occupational functioning.
+Symptoms must be considered excessive for the developmental level of the child, and other possible causative mental disorders must be ruled out.
 A medical, neurological, psychological, and cognitive evaluation should be performed to rule out underlying medical contributors, cognitive deficiencies, and mimicking disorders.

 A thorough history and physical exam, focusing particularly on cardiovascular stability as well as potential for substance abuse, should be performed prior to initiation of pharmacologic therapy for ADHD.
 The presence of a substance use disorder will complicate the treatment; however, it should not be viewed as an absolute contraindication to the use of medications with abuse potential, such as psychostimulants.
 Effective treatment of ADHD can actually reduce the risk for a substance use disorder by as much as 85%.,

 Nonstimulants.
 Several classes of nonstimulant medications may be effective, although controlled studies are limited.

-Behavioral interventions are recommended as initial treatment for preschool-aged children with ADHD, and may help to augment pharmacotherapy for school-aged children.
+Behavioral interventions are recommended as initial treatment for preschool-aged children with ADHD and may help to augment pharmacotherapy for school-aged children.
 Behavioral interventions include parent-child therapy as well as school-based interventions, such as seating near the teacher, daily report card with home reinforcement, and extended time to complete tasks.

 Biofeedback.
 Electroencephalographic (EEG) biofeedback training may be a promising investigational treatment.
 Research studies have demonstrated that some individuals who have ADHD have excess slow-wave activity and reduced fast-wave activity compared with matched peers.
 Using video and auditory feedback, individuals can learn to reduce their slow-wave activity and/or increase their fast-wave activity.
 Case series report that approximately 75% of patients have a positive clinical response.